dorjeduck/momograd/README.md

 ## momograd.x

-Playground for Mojo specific optimizations
+Playground for Mojo specific optimizations.

 ## Benchmarks

 The `micrograd` github repository includes a full demo of training an 2-layer neural network (MLP) binary classifier ([demo.ipynb](https://github.com/karpathy/micrograd/blob/master/demo.ipynb)).
 In order to be able to run basic benchmark comparisons, we include the core of it in [binary_classifier.py](https://github.com/dorjeduck/momograd/blob/main/binary_classifier.py), and reimplemented it in Mojo using `momograd`: [binary_classifier.mojo](https://github.com/dorjeduck/momograd/blob/main/binary_classifier.mojo).
+[binary_classifier_x.mojo](https://github.com/dorjeduck/momograd/blob/main/binary_classifier_x.mojo) takes advantage of our experimental momograd.x package.

 Please take the following benchmark results with a grain of salt.
 We basically ignored everything mentioned in the excellent blog post by Konstantinos Krommydas, [How to Be Confident in Your Performance Benchmarking](https://www.modular.com/blog/how-to-be-confident-in-your-performance-benchmarking).
 Here we just measured the time the training loops took for 100 epochs and various sample size inputs for [binary_classifier.py](https://github.com/dorjeduck/momograd/blob/main/binary_classifier.py) and [binary_classifier.mojo](https://github.com/dorjeduck/momograd/blob/main/binary_classifier.mojo), averaged over a couple of runs, and joyfully observed how fast Mojo actually is.